scoconno/scoconno.github.io/Teaching/Examined/God/Handout1.md

 Non-philosophers often claim that their belief in God is a matter of faith.
 God's existence, they claim, is something that cannot be proved or disproved.
 One rather must take a 'leap of faith' and accept that he does, in fact, exist.

 Philosophers disagree.
 Since Aristotle in the 4th Century BC, philosophers have offered a number of arguments both for and against his existence.
 We are concerned in this handout with one argument for his existence, the Design Argument.
-The second handout in the module introduces further arguments for his existence while the third discusses arguments his existence.
+The second handout in the module introduces further arguments for his existence while the third discusses arguments against his existence.